Skip to content

 Turnkey stack

-The repo ships a ready-to-go compose file at examples/keycloak/ with a pre-provisioned realm, service-account client, scopes, and a test user — docker compose up -d and you're done.
+The repo ships a ready-to-go compose file at examples/keycloak/ with a pre-provisioned realm, service-account client, public UI clients (datapress-swagger + datapress-explorer, with their redirect URIs already registered), scopes, and a test user — docker compose up -d and you're done.
 The manual instructions below mirror what that file automates.

 docker run --rm -p 8080:8080 \